Tribute to Professor Neil Thomson (1942-2016)

 Professor Neil Thomson was the founding Director of the Australian Indigenous HealthInfoNet.

-Neil’s long-term involvement in Aboriginal and Torres Strait Islander health is based on tertiary training in medicine, mathematics, anthropology and public health.
+Neil’s long-term involvement in Aboriginal and Torres Strait Islander health was based on tertiary training in medicine, mathematics, anthropology and public health.
 Neil worked for five years in clinical medical practice including positions in the Kimberley Region of Western Australia and with the Royal Flying Doctors Service.
 He had more than 25 years’ experience in health, where his special interests were in the transfer/translation of research and other information to inform policy-making, planning and service delivery.
 He also worked with IBM in Canada early in his career enjoying the work but also describing it as a period of reflection on what he wanted to do with his life.
 Ultimately his desire to do something to help people and make a difference led him to study Medicine.

 Early in his career he worked as a flying doctor in northern Western Australia, and witnessed first-hand the terrible disparities in health outcomes in Australia.
 This in turn motivated him to work more specifically in public health and in Aboriginal and Torres Strait Islander health.